Croatan: Religion

-European colonization
+History

+The Croatan first had contact with English settlers, notably John White, in 1585, and were extinct as a tribe by the mid-18th century.

+In 1586, the Weroance of the Roanoke named Wanchese severed his former good relations with the English, leaving Manteo as the colonists' sole native ally.
+Despite the varying relationships, the Roanoke and Croatan tribes were believed to have been on good terms with English colonists of the Roanoke Colony.
+Wanchese accompanied the English on a trip to England, although he was distrustful of the English.
+In 1701, their population was estimated to be 80 people.
+During the 1711 Tuscarora War, the Croatan sided with the colonists and fought against the Tuscarora and their allies for the colonists.
+This cost them heavily and many were driven from their lands during the warfare.

-It is known that the arrival of English Settlers upset some pre-existing tribal relationships.
-The Algonquian people advocated cooperation, while others (the Yamasee, Cherokee and Chickasaw, for example) resisted this approach.
-Later, this conflict between tribes and settlers would lead to the Yamasee War.
-Tribes that maintained mutually beneficial contact with the settlers gained power through their access to and control of European trade goods.
-While the English may have held great military superiority over the Carolina Algonquians, the Native Americans' control over food and natural resources was a much more decisive factor in the conflict with early settlers.
-Despite the varying relationships among tribes, the Roanoke and Croatan were believed to have been on good terms with English colonists of the Roanoke Colony.
-Wanchese, the last leader of the Roanoke, accompanied the English on a trip to England, although he was distrustful of the English.
-In 1586, Wanchese finally severed his former good relations with the English, leaving Chief Manteo as the colonists' sole native ally.
+Some Algonquian peoples on the coasts of the Tidewater region advocated limited cooperation, while other tribes further inland, such as the Yamasee, Cherokee and Chickasaw resisted this approach.
+Later, this conflict between Indigenous tribes and settlers would lead to the Yamasee War.
+Nations that maintained mutually beneficial contact with the settlers gained power through their access to and control of European trade goods.
+While the English may have held military superiority over the local Tidewater nations, the Native Americans' control over food and natural resources was a decisive factor in the conflict with early settlers.

+It is claimed that some descendants of the Hatteras may be part of the Lumbee community, but historian Karen Blu states that this assumption is speculative, and based on documentation of which tribes had lived in the area before, and that there are no firm links between them and the Lumbee.
+Some documentation indicates they migrated to an area west of Lake Ontario by 1891.

 The Lost Colony

-Governor John White returned to Roanoke in 1590 to find the word "Croatoan" carved on a tree.
+Governor John White returned to Roanoke in 1590 to find the word "Croatoan" carved on a palisade.

 Some of the survivors of the Lost Colony of Roanoke may have joined the Croatan.
 Governor White finally reached Roanoke Island on August 18, 1590, three years after he had last seen them there, but he found his colony had been long deserted.
 The buildings had collapsed and "the houses [were] taken down."
-The few clues about the colonists' whereabouts included the letters "CROATOAN" carved into a tree.
+The few clues about the colonists' whereabouts included the letters "CROATOAN" carved into a palisade.
 Croatoan was the name of a nearby island (likely modern-day Hatteras Island) in addition to the local tribe of Native Americans.
 Roanoke Island was not originally the planned location for the colony and the idea of moving elsewhere had been discussed.
 Before the Governor's departure, he and the colonists had agreed that a message would be carved into a tree if they had moved and would include an image of a Maltese Cross if the decision was made by force.
 White found no such cross and was hopeful that his family was still alive.